Benchmarking -- Node 11.0.1

 For this benchmark, we're gathering various metrics under 2 different workloads:

-- value-only: Each transaction consumes 2 inputs and creates 2 outputs, changing the UTxO set.
-This workload produces full blocks (> 80kB) exclusively.
+- value-only: Each txn consumes 2 inputs and creates 2 outputs, changing the UTxO set.
+Full blocks (> 80kB) exclusively; high submission pressure (TPS > 10).

-- Plutus: Each transaction contains a Plutus script exhausting the per-tx execution budget.
-This workload produces small blocks (< 3kB) exclusively.
+- Plutus: Each txn contains a Plutus script exhausting the per-tx execution budget.
+Small blocks (< 3kB) exclusively; low submission pressure (TPS < 1).

 Benchmarking is performed on a cluster of 52 block producing nodes spread across 3 different AWS regions, interconnected using a static, restricted topology.
-All runs were performed in the Conway era.
+All runs were performed in the Conway era using the in-memory LedgerDB backend.

 Observations